 Corning is a somewhat small city located in the state of California.
 With a population of 7,548 people and three constituent neighborhoods, Corning is the 448th largest community in California.

-Corning is a blue-collar town, with 40.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Corning is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Corning who work in office and administrative support (15.93%), farm management occupations (13.83%), and sales jobs (7.78%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corning is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Corning is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Corning who work in office and administrative support (16.44%), food service (11.19%), and farm management occupations (8.78%).

-The per capita income in Corning in 2010 was $13,776, which is low income relative to California and the nation.
-This equates to an annual income of $55,104 for a family of four.
-Corning also has one of the higher rates of people living in poverty in the nation, with 30.08% of its population below the federal poverty line.
+The per capita income in Corning in 2010 was $14,173, which is low income relative to California and the nation.
+This equates to an annual income of $56,692 for a family of four.

-Corning is a somewhat ethnically-diverse city.
+Corning is an extremely ethnically-diverse city.
 The people who call Corning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corning residents report their race to be White, followed by Black or African-American.
 Corning also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 45.96% of the city’s residents.
-Important ancestries of people in Corning include English, Irish, Portuguese, and Scottish.
+People of Hispanic or Latino origin account for 45.48% of the city’s residents.
+Important ancestries of people in Corning include English, Irish, Portuguese, and French .

 The most common language spoken in Corning is English.
 Other important languages spoken here include Spanish and Armenian.